grattan/R_at_Grattan/docs/Using_R_at_Grattan.md

 - 03_model.R
 - 04_visualise.R

 It should be clear what each script is trying to do.
-Use comments!
+Use comments to explain why you're doing things!

 Don't retain code that ultimately didn't lead anywhere.
 If you produced a graph that ended up not being used, don't keep the code in your script - if you want to save it, move it to a subfolder named 'archive' or similar.
 Your code should include the steps needed to go from your raw data to your output - and not extraneous steps.

-**Don't** include interactive work (like `View(mydf)`, `str(mydf)`, `mean(mydf$variable)`, etc.) in your saved script.
+**Don't** include interactive work (like `View(mydf)`, `str(mydf)`, and commands like that) in your saved script.
 These type of commands should usually be entered straight into the R console, not in a script.

-Each script should generally do one main thing.
-If you're producing five charts, you should generally have five separate chart scripts.
+**Don't** create multiple versions of the same script (like `analysis_FINAL_002_MC.R` and `analysis_FINALFINAL_003_MC_WM.R`.)
+If you do end up with multiple versions, put everything other than the latest version in a subfolder of your 'R' folder, called "R/archive".